 The project team received significant input and comments from different design meetings, internal technical review sessions, and focus groups held in October and November.
 The input and comments are being discussed and incorporated to the extent that is possible, within the project budget.

-In addition to design meetings with individual departments, the team also offered focused conversations on activating general purpose classrooms to meet different learning and teaching styles.
+In addition to design meetings with individual departments, the team also offered focused conversations on activating general-purpose classrooms to meet different learning and teaching styles.
 A series of discussions about the proposed multipurpose space in HT level 1 also began in November and will continue in December.
 In addition, student focus groups were offered three times during November.
 At these student outreach events, the team offered a quick project overview and engaged the students to provide input on collaborative spaces, flexible learning classrooms, and all-user restrooms.
 Although virtual engagement can be harder to achieve than in in-person events, students and student leaders provided generous insight.
-The team is also grateful for the efforts of the internal college stakeholders who reviewed, provided feedback and guidance in regards to technical project documents as part of the design development set.
+The team is also grateful for the efforts of the internal college stakeholders who reviewed and provided feedback and guidance in regard to technical project documents as part of the design development set.

 The HT project team spent significant time going over the costing of the project at its current phase.
-Budget constraints have pushed the team to work together to prioritize different elements to reconcile the budget for each project, and jointly meet the current budget.
+Budget constraints have pushed the team to work together to prioritize different elements to reconcile the budget for each project and jointly meet the current budget.